WiLLiAM111333/serverside-botscripts/README.md

 cat ~/.ssh/git.pub
 ```

-We copy the contents of the key and go to GitHub.
+You then copy the contents of the key and go to GitHub.
 Click your avatar and then `Settings`, `SSH and GPG keys`.
 You will now see a list of all your
 keys registered to your GitHub account, could also be empty.
 Click the `New SSH key` button.

 There are 3 fields here.
 Name, Key type and Key.
 Name the key whatever you want to name it.
 Then select `Authentication Key` in the Key type field.